Chemical Dependency Prevention and Counseling

 This 18 credit certificate provides a focused academic background in the prevention and treatment of dependencies.
 The coursework will introduce students to basic concepts related to drug and alcohol dependency, its prevention and treatment, and helping those with problems associated with chemical dependency.

-CN ED 404 GROUP PROCEDURES IN GUIDANCE AND COUNSELING (3 credits) The nature and functioning of groups in educational and agency settings.
+CN ED 404 Group Procedures and Counseling (3 credits) The nature and functioning of groups in educational and agency settings.
 Provides prospective counselors with experience in the group process.
-Prerequisite: 6 credits in counselor education; 6 credits in psychology, sociology, or individual and family studies
+Prerequisite: 6 credits in counselor education; 6 credits in psychology, sociology, or individual and family studies.

-CN ED 416 INTERPERSONAL RELATIONSHIPS AND ALCOHOL AND OTHER DRUGS (AOD) DEPENDENCY (3 credits) This course examines families with chemically dependent members, dynamics, appropriate interventions, and treatment.
+*CN ED 416 Interpersonal Relationships and Alcohol and Other Drugs (3 credits) This course examines families with chemically dependent members, dynamics, appropriate interventions, and treatment.
 Prerequisite: CN ED 401 OR CN ED 403

-CN ED 423 STUDENT ASSISTANCE PROGRAMS (3 credits) Exploration of early stages of adolescent "at-risk" behavior and skills for student assessment and intervention within schools and communities.
+*CN ED 423 Student Assistance Program (3 credits) Exploration of early stages of adolescent "at-risk" behavior and skills for student assessment and intervention within schools and communities.
 Prerequisite: CN ED 401

 *Students are responsible for completing any required prerequisite courses.

 **HLHED 443 has been approved as a substitute for BB H 143 for post-baccalaureate students.